Malith9595/mybay/README.md

 How to open and setup the Project

-Open Eclipse IDE and set workspace to the downloaded GIT Hub Project folder
+Open InteliJ IDE and set workspace to the downloaded GIT Hub Project folder

 'C:\Users\IdeaProjects\springcart'